 You might be struggling with the following issues...

 Sometimes we can all feel a bit defeated.
-The demands of everyday life are already challenging enough.
-It can all get a bit too much when you add broken relationships, insurmountable work problems, or unhealthy coping mechanisms.
+The demands of everyday life are already difficult enough.
+It can all get a bit too much when you add challenging relationships, shaky self-esteem and the fear of being alone.